MarcinKadziolka/sarcasm-detection/README.md

 ## Experimental Setup
 ### Dataset

 The dataset is split into training (80%), validation (10%), and test (10%) sets.
 The training set contains 21,366 examples, with balanced labels for sarcastic and non-sarcastic headlines.
+The dataset is available on [Kaggle](https://www.kaggle.com/datasets/rmisra/news-headlines-dataset-for-sarcasm-detection).

 ### Hyperparameters